MarkoSterk/Typless/README.md

 After registration you can follow the documentation on https://docs.typless.com on how to get your API key, setup a document and train the model.

+## Additional information
+For any additional info visit https://typless.si website or the documentation page at https://docs.typless.com

 Enjoy!